jakobzhao/geog458/readme.md

 - **Final Project Milestones:**
   - Draft a project proposal
     - a) Content inventory
-    - b) Project Type (web mapping, dashbaord, geo-narrative, etc.)
+    - b) Project Type (web mapping, dashboard, geo-narrative, etc.)
     - c) Creat a GitHub repo for project management
     - d) Save the item a) and b) to the `readme.md`
   - `Optional` Project mockup: